saifcore7/saif-pg-life/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to explore the code, adapt it to your own needs, or use it as a reference.
-For more information, see the [LICENSE]https://github.com/saifcore7/saif-pg-life/blob/main/LICENSE file.

 If you have any questions or need further assistance, please don't hesitate to contact me.
 Happy coding!